thegreydev/instagram-mass-dm-tools/README.md

 - Session Handling: The script saves the session to avoid logging in multiple times, making future interactions faster and less risky (as repeated logins could trigger security checks).

 developer: https://t.me/pysmart

+an automated tool for sending bulk messages to instagram users